 MERIT BADGE DAY FEEDBACK

-Two council wide surveys (One for youth, one for adults)

 Visitation from council advancement team

 Penalties for breaking policies –The reason for Policy & Procedures of the Orange County Council Merit Badge Days is to ensure the quality of our Merit Badge program, and to have a standard between each MB Day that is offered throughout Orange County Council.
 Failure to follow the Policy & Procedures could prevent future opportunity to host a MB Day event.